Connect

 Speaker

-In 2010, 2011 and 2012 I was invited to speak at Gr8Conf in Copenhagen, Denmark.
+In recent years I was invited to speak at Gr8Conf in Copenhagen, Denmark and at Gr8Conf US in Minneapolis, USA.
 This is very good conference with all project leaders of Groovy and Groovy-related projects.
-So it was a great honor to be invited and to speak at the conference about my Groovy Goodness posts.
+So it was a great honor to be invited and to speak at the conference about my Groovy, Grails and Gradle Goodness posts.
+I also presented a talks about Gradle, Micronaut, Ratpack and Asciidoctor at the J-Fall conference of the Dutch Java User Group.
+The conference is visited by 1000 Java developers and I got the chance to educate some of them about some nice Java frameworks and tools.

 Developer

-I work at the great IT company JDriven.
+JDriven I work at the great IT company JDriven.
 Here I work on projects with Groovy & Grails, Gradle and Spring.
-At JDriven we focus on SpringSource technologies.
+At JDriven we focus on agile, enterpris technologies.
 All colleagues want to learn new technologies, support craftmanship and are very eager to learn.
 This is truly a great environment to work in.